 These Kotlin Android Tutorials are targeted for beginners who are enthusiastic and about to write their first Android Application or just playing around the basics of Android using Kotlin language.
 We shall also present you the capabilities and features provided by Android with examples and sample projects to make your Android Application Development easy and fun.

-Reader should know Kotlin Programming, have expertise to use an Android Phone, Windows/Ubuntu/Mac to follow the articles and examples for Android App Development using Kotlin language.
+We should know Kotlin programming language, have expertise to use an Android Phone, Windows/Ubuntu/Mac to follow the articles and examples for Android App Development using Kotlin language.
 If you would like to get a quick overview of Kotlin, refer Kotlin Tutorial.

 To get started with Android Application Development, we have to setup the development environment.
 Download Android Studio[https://developer.android.com/studio/index.html] for your Operating System and follow the below topics to create an Android application with Kotlin Support.
 If you already know Java and started building Android Applications with it, you may convert them to Kotlin using Android Studio.
 Also, we put forth some differences between Java and Kotlin with development.